Women in space: Discrimination

 In 2023, numbers released by UNOOSA showed that only 11 percent of the world's astronauts are women, 6.6 percent are spacewalkers and 20 percent are in the space workforce.
-In March 2023, the Director of Space Technology of the Australian Space Agency, Katherine Bennell-Pegg, said that women are still in the minority in the space industry and that ‘STEM is for everyone’ whilst adding that inclusivity is important.
+In March 2023, the Director of Space Technology of the Australian Space Agency, Katherine Bennell-Pegg, said that women are still in the minority in the space industry and that "STEM is for everyone", adding that inclusivity is important.
 The UN Sustainable Development Goals suggests that an increase of women being involved in the space industry is important to achieve the SDGs and gender equality, since 90 percent of future jobs will probably require STEM related skills.
-The promotion of space technology in an inclusive manner is also an important step towards achieving the SDG 5B.
-In 2022, the American astronaut Nicole Aunapu Mann, who studied mechanical engineering at Stanford University and also has military combat background in Iraq and Afghanistan, became the first Native American woman in space and she went on the International Space Station.
+The promotion of space technology in an inclusive manner is an important step towards achieving the SDG 5B.
+In 2022, the American astronaut Nicole Aunapu Mann, who studied mechanical engineering at Stanford University and has military combat background in Iraq and Afghanistan, became the first Native American woman in space on her mission to the International Space Station.
 On the 2023 International Women's Day, Mann stated that "inequality does stifle success" and that it is important to continue to break barriers and inspire and empower the youth to achieve their dreams.

-In 1995, an academic journal stated that outer space occupations was regarded as a male dominated arena where the male body was the standard while the female body was seen as ‘contamination’ or uncertainty in an otherwise stable environment, and women have previously said that they have struggled to be taken seriously in outer space environments.
-Some women in the space industry have also reported that they feel like they have to express typically masculine traits like assertiveness and dominance in outer space occupations, since 'feminine' traits are looked down upon.
+In 1995, an academic journal stated that outer space occupations was regarded as a male dominated arena where the male body was the standard while the female body was seen as 'contamination' or uncertainty in an otherwise stable environment, and women have said that they have struggled to be taken seriously in outer space environments.
+Some women in the space industry have reported feeling they have to express typically masculine traits like assertiveness and dominance, since 'feminine' traits are looked down upon.
 For example, men are thought to be more rational, which is beneficial in the space industry, while femininity is associated with being emotional which is viewed as 'negative' in the context of outer space travel.
-The American scientist and former government official Carloyn Huntoon, has previously said in an interview in 2002 that if the women did not behave in the same way as the guys, it would mean that they were not doing the job properly.
+The American scientist and former government official Carloyn Huntoon said in an interview in 2002 that if the women did not behave in the same way as the guys, it would mean that they were not doing the job properly.